 Apparently, this idea didn’t work out as planned and they dropped it, probably due to do sonic difference between combining recordings done at two different studios.
 Instead, a reduction mix was made of ‘take two’ (the one originally labeled ‘final master’) in order to free up some empty tracks for overdubbing.
 This resulted in John’s bass performance being combined with the rest of the instruments, leaving a performance flub in the third verse which therefore became part of the finished product.
 To confuse things even more, they labeled this reduction mix ‘take three,’ not to be confused with the incomplete ‘take three’ recorded at Regent Sound.
 Still with me?

-This being done, they recorded overdubs, which comprised Paul double-tracking his lead vocals in strategic spots, George Harrison adding his lead guitar part and then double-tracking it, George Martin performing an additional harpsichord part, and John and George performing backing vocals.
+This being done, they recorded overdubs, which comprised Paul double-tracking his lead vocal in strategic spots, George Harrison adding his lead guitar part and then double-tracking it, George Martin performing an additional harpsichord part, and John and George performing backing vocals.
 The mono mix was tackled on this day as well with The Beatles present.
-Five attempts at the mono mix was made (for some reason labeled remixes 2 through 6), an edit of remix 3 and 6 being used for the final product.
+Five attempts at the mono mix were made (for some reason labeled remixes 2 through 6), an edit of remix 3 and 6 being used for the final product.
 Ringo’s drums are quite prominent throughout the song while George’s lead guitar work is somewhat subdued in the mix.
 In the fade out, Paul is heard singing a high pitched but faintly audible “hey” twice, the second during the lead vocal overdub.

 The stereo mix wasn’t created until April 7th, 1967, in the control room of EMI Studio Two by the same Martin, Emerick and Lush team.
 The rhythm track is predominantly in the left channel while both lead vocal parts from Paul are centered in the mix.
 Both tracks of George’s lead guitar are panned to the right channel as are the background vocals of John and George.
 The drums are a little more subdued than on the mono mix but the lead guitar passages are more prominent.
-This stereo mix fades a little sooner so as not to hear the “hey” exclamations as heard on the mono mix.
+This stereo mix fades a little sooner so as not to include the “hey” exclamations as heard on the mono mix.

 Song Structure and Style